EmbodiedJosh/Unity-Oculus-Demo/index.md

-The above video tutorial and subsequent text was created in approximately 6 hours, for the purpose of consolidating and converting multiple Unity+Oculus development documentation pages into a video tutorial with only one subsequent page of documentation.
+The above video tutorial and subsequent text was created for the purpose of consolidating and converting multiple Unity+Oculus development documentation pages into a video tutorial with only one subsequent page of documentation.
 The following is the technical writing documentation of how I would write "Tutorial: build your first VR app" for the Oculus Rift.

 At the bottom is a summary of my experience follwing the existing documentation (and a list of the documentation I used), along with the problems I encountered (and overcame) along the way.